Richard Burton: 1970–1984: Later career and final years

 In 1976, Burton received a Grammy Award in the category of Best Recording for Children for his narration of The Little Prince by Antoine de Saint-Exupéry.
 His narration of Jeff Wayne's Musical Version of The War of the Worlds became such a necessary part of the concept album that a hologram of Burton was used to narrate the live stage show (touring in 2006, 2007, 2009 and 2010) of the musical.
 In 2011, however, Liam Neeson was cast in the part for a "New Generation" re-recording, and replaced Burton as the hologram character in the stage show.

 Burton had an international box-office hit with The Wild Geese (1978), an adventure tale about mercenaries in Africa.
 The film was a success in Europe but had only limited distribution in the United States owing to the collapse of the studio that distributed it.
 He returned to films with The Medusa Touch (1978), Circle of Two (1980), and the title role in Wagner (1983).
 His last film performance as O'Brien in Nineteen Eighty-Four (1984) was critically acclaimed though he was not the first choice for the role.
 According to the film's director, Michael Radford, Paul Scofield was originally contracted to play the part, but had to withdraw due to a broken leg; Sean Connery, Marlon Brando and Rod Steiger were all approached before Burton was cast.
 He had "heard stories" about Burton's heavy drinking, which had concerned the producers.

-At the time of his death, Burton was preparing to film Wild Geese II, the sequel to The Wild Geese, which was eventually released in 1985.
+Burton's last acting appearance was in the miniseries Ellis Island, which aired posthumously on CBS in November 1984.
+At the time of his death, he was preparing to film Wild Geese II, the sequel to The Wild Geese, which was eventually released in 1985.
 Burton was to reprise the role of Colonel Faulkner, while Laurence Olivier was cast as Rudolf Hess.
 After his death, Burton was replaced by Edward Fox, and the character changed to Faulkner's younger brother.